 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2097 is a semester module in English language at Master’s level, which is regularly offered in winter semester only.
+PH2097 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for Applied and Engineering Physics

 - Specific catalogue of special courses for nuclear, particle, and astrophysics

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 Responsible coordinator of the module PH2097 is Stefan Schönert.

 Interaction of Radiation with Matter Detectors Accelerators Linear Accelerators Circular Accelerator Radioactivity Nuclear Reactors Fusion Reactors Nuclear Methods Mass Spectrometry Ion Beam Methods Hyperfine Interactions

 After the course the students have acquired a deeper knowledge and unterstanding of the tools and the methods that originate from nuclear research and are used in other fields of science, as there are elementary particle physics, solid state physics, biophysics, energy production on to cultural sciences.
 The lecture is accompanied by exercises with the main emphasis on practical contact with the available tools.